-- the contractor's QBCC licence number. - a reference that: - o the products comply with the relevant Australian Standards - o certification for the works by a QBCC licenced building surveyor will be included. - a full breakdown of the quote, and if additional items and/or multiple improvement options are included such as: - o labour - o materials - o guttering, roof ventilators, flashings, and insulation - o removal and reinstatement of solar and/or hot water panels - o engineering - o certification - o QBCC Home Warranty Insurance covering the full value of the quote or more (where applicable). - any additional information that would assist the quote assessment, such as areas not included or out of scope.

-If these requirements are not provided, the quote review process will be delayed and will require clarification from the contractor.
+- the contractor's QBCC licence number. - a reference that: - o the products comply with the relevant Australian Standards - o certification for the works by a QBCC licenced building surveyor will be provided. - a full breakdown of the quote, and if any additional items and/or multiple improvement options are included such as: - o scope of over-batten works - o roof ridge reinforcement - o engineering - certification - QBCC Home Warranty Insurance covering the full value of the Quote or more (where applicable) - Any additional information to assist the quote assessment, such as areas not included or out of scope. - If these requirements are not provided, the quote review process will be delayed and will require clarification from the contractor.